deatrich/linux-home-server/secure-shell.md

 I have a few favourite settings which have solved issues I have encountered in the past (like setting *KeepAlive* and *ServerAliveInterval*).
 A new favourite is setting **HashKnownHosts** to *no*.
-I like seeing the name of hosts I have connected to in ~/.ssh/known_hosts.
+I like seeing the name of hosts I have connected to in *~/.ssh/known_hosts*.
 Debian/Ubuntu set globally the *HashKnownHosts* value to *yes*.
-The result is that you can no longer seeing hostnames or IP addresses in your known_hosts file because they have been 'hashed'.`
+The result is that you can no longer see hostnames or IP addresses in your known_hosts file because they have been 'hashed'.`

 This is also where you can assign customized per-host ssh key pair filenames